symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-an-account.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

 4. To avoid spamming the account with invalid metadata keys, all metadata is attached only with the consent of the account owner through Aggregate Transactions.
 Thus, Alice will have to **opt-in** if she wants the metadata entry assigned to its account.
-Wrap the **AccountMetadataTransaction** inside an :ref:`AggregateBondedTransaction <aggregate-bonded-transaction>` and sign the transaction using Bob's account.
+Wrap the **AccountMetadataTransaction** inside an :ref:`AggregateBondedTransaction <aggregate-bonded>` and sign the transaction using Bob's account.

 .. example-code::